 To take full advantage of the power of peer learning, professional development leaders and facilitators must create environments shaped by an ethos of mutual support, where it is safe to discuss difficulties as well as triumphs.
-Shifting to evidence-based pedagogy and practice involves experimentation and risk taking.
+Shifting to evidencebased pedagogy and practice involves experimentation and risk taking.
 Thoughtful examination of an experiment that didn't work can generate powerful professional learning.
 "The norm in collegial conversation and in published pedagogical scholarship is to share success stories," wrote Maryellen Weimer in an article entitled Failure and Learning.
 "We do need to learn about what does work, but often there is more learning potential when we try something and it doesn't work."
 We encourage you to intentionally create safe environments where risk-taking and talking openly about challenges are explicitly valued.

 There are many different forms of professional learning communities.
 The IMPACT program uses Faculty Learning Communities, a methodology formalized at Miami University involving eight to twelve faculty and other educators, meeting regularly for a year to enhance and assess learning and teaching.
-The Eveloping Faculty Learning Communities at Two-Year Colleges offers guidance and examples of the adaptation of this approach to a community college setting.
+Developing Faculty Learning Communities at Two-Year Colleges offers guidance and examples of the adaptation of this approach to a community college setting.
 WSU, Carleton, Bronx Community College, and LaGuardia Community College all created sustained, interdisciplinary seminars that meet regularly, focusing on particular pedagogical issues and supporting educators through design, implementation and reflection related to changing practice.
-Sidebar 3.3 describes a program at Monroe Community College that illustrates the power of reflective professional community.
+Sidebar 3.3 describes a program at Monroe Community College that illustrates

+To take full advantage of the power of peer learning, professional development leaders and facilitators must create environments shaped by an ethos of mutual support, where it is safe to discuss difficulties as well as triumphs. the power of reflective professional community.
 At LaGuardia and Monroe, participant feedback consistently highlights the support and input provided by colleagues as one of the most valuable aspects of the program.